calaldees/teachingWorkshops/teacherTraining/_introMeet.md

 * Only examine a random sample and rely on teacher moderation
     * [GCSE reform: a modest proposal](https://learningspy.co.uk/assessment/gcse-reform-a-modest-proposal/) David Didau

-It’s all change, and all for at least the next academic year and possibly longer.
+This could be for the next academic year and possibly longer.

 What can you prepare